 Caius Explore

 In the below video our Tutor for Admissions and Outreach, Dr Chris Scott, introduces our annual outreach programme aimed at helping students develop their super-curricular interests.
-Scroll down for more information, and the subject tasks!
+Scroll down for more information!

-Below you will find a selection of tasks and questions across 22 different subjects.
-They are aimed at helping you to develop your academic interests beyond your school curriculum.
+For Caius Explore, academics at Gonville & Caius have designed tasks in many different subjects that are aimed at helping you to develop your academic interests beyond your school curriculum.
 Not only is developing your academic interests one of the best things you can be doing to make yourself as competitive as possible as an applicant to Cambridge, but we also think it's a very good thing to do for its own sake!

-We would love to see what you come up with in response to one (or more!) of the below tasks, if you would like to send it to us!
-If so, you can do that here, by 31st July 2023.
-We will pick our favourites and invite their authors to come to Caius to meet our Directors of Studies, students, have a tour, and more.
+We would love to see what you come up with!
+You can enter for as many subjects as you like and entries will be open until 26 July 2024.
+We will pick our favourite entries and invite their authors to come to Caius to meet our Directors of Studies, students, have a tour, and more.

-Please note that we will only consider submissions from students currently studying at UK state schools or colleges.
-The explorations have been designed for students in year 12 (or equivalent), but you are welcome to take part if you are in a younger year and we are happy to consider any such submissions.
+Please note that we can only consider submissions from students currently studying at UK state schools or colleges.
+The explorations have been designed for students in year 12 / S5 / year 13 NI, but you are welcome to take part if you are in a younger year and we are happy to consider any such submissions.
 Collaborative submissions will also be considered in groups of no more than four.
 If you are submitting a collaborative project, please tick the "collaborative" box on the submission form and have each member of your group submit the form individually.
 This is so we have all the information we need about each of you.
 Members of the group do not need to attend the same school or college, but they do all need to attend a UK state school or college.

-If you have any questions about the scheme or about specific explorations, please feel free to email schools@cai.cam.ac.uk.
+If you have any questions about the scheme, please feel free to email schools@cai.cam.ac.uk.

 Anglo-Saxon, Norse & Celtic